Mainspring: Operation

 The mainspring is coiled around an axle called the arbor, with the inner end hooked to it.
 In many clocks, the outer end is attached to a stationary post.
 The spring is wound up by turning the arbor, and after winding its force turns the arbor the other way to run the clock.
 The disadvantage of this open spring arrangement is that while the mainspring is being wound, its drive force is removed from the clock movement, so the clock may stop.
 This type is often used on alarm clocks, music boxes and kitchen timers where it doesn't matter if the mechanism stops while winding.
 The winding mechanism always has a ratchet attached, with a pawl (called by clockmakers the click) to prevent the spring from unwinding.

 In the form used in modern watches, called the going barrel, the mainspring is coiled around an arbor and enclosed inside a cylindrical box called the barrel which is free to turn.
 The spring is attached to the arbor at its inner end, and to the barrel at its outer end.
 The attachments are small hooks or tabs, which the spring is hooked to by square holes in its ends, so it can be easily replaced.

 The mainspring is wound by turning the arbor, but drives the watch movement by the barrel; this arrangement allows the spring to continue powering the watch while it is being wound.
 Winding the watch turns the arbor, which tightens the mainspring, wrapping it closer around the arbor.
 The arbor has a ratchet attached to it, with a click to prevent the spring from turning the arbor backward and unwinding.
 After winding, the arbor is stationary and the pull of the mainspring turns the barrel, which has a ring of gear teeth around it.
 This meshes with one of the clock's gears, usually the center wheel pinion and drives the wheel train.
 The barrel usually rotates once every 8 hours, so the common 40-hour spring requires 5 turns to unwind completely.

 Hazards

 The mainspring contains a lot of energy.
-Clocks and watches have to be disassembled periodically for maintenance and repair, who need it, and if precautions are not taken the spring can release suddenly, causing potentially serious injury.
-Mainsprings are 'let down' gently before servicing, by pulling the click back while holding the winding key, allowing the spring to slowly unwind.
-However, even in their 'let down' state, mainsprings contain dangerous residual tension.
+Clocks and watches need to be serviced, cleaned and lubricated periodically, and if precautions are not taken during disassembly the spring can release suddenly, causing potentially serious injury.
+Before servicing, mainsprings are “let down” gently by pulling the click back while holding the winding key, allowing the spring to slowly unwind.
+However, even in their “let down” state, mainsprings contain dangerous residual tension.
 Watchmakers and clockmakers use a tool called a "mainspring winder" to safely install and remove them.
 Large mainsprings in clocks are immobilized by "mainspring clamps" before removal.